 So that’s me–the little guy in the blue hoodie.
-Ok, to be more precise it was me more than 35 years ago and, in a way, I guess that’s where this story begins–on my Dad’s back in Allegany State Park.
+Ok, to be more precise it was me nearly 40 years ago and, in a way, I guess that’s where this story begins–on my Dad’s back in Allegany State Park.
 I’ve looked at this picture countless times, its place prominent on the bookshelf in my home office, but the father and son in that photo hold more than just a memory.
 For a moment, it reminds me of everything that has happened since that day, of who I am, and of who I might have been without the influence of the man in the plaid shirt.

 My Dad and I shared many things, but the most lasting was a love of wild places and the enjoyment of them in all its forms.
 From riding in that backpack as a baby, to camping, hiking, and canoeing as a boy and eventually an Eagle Scout, experiencing the natural world slowly became for me what I imagine going to church is for many people.
 And so as I grew older it only felt natural to spend increasingly larger chunks of time in the wilderness, much of it in solitude, though always with memories of my Dad close at hand.

 From the moment I stepped foot off of Mt.
 Katahdin at the end of the Appalachian Trail, I had already begun dreaming of hiking the Pacific Crest Trail and hopefully one day the Continental Divide Trail to complete “The Triple Crown.”
 Twelve years later, I found myself celebrating with my wife and friends at the northern terminus of the Pacific Crest Trail.
 I like to think that we’re best defined by the dreams we’re able to will into reality, and so in the spring of 2020 that Continental Divide Trail adventure will finally begin.

 “Mountains are altars where I strive to perfect myself physically and spiritually.
 In their presence I attempt to understand my life, to exorcise vanity, greed, and fear….I view my past, dream of the future, and with unusual acuteness I experience the present moment….On each journey I am reborn.” –Anatoli Boukreev